epurpur/epurpur.github.io/about.md

 I am specifically interested in combining Python's powers with Geographic Information Systems, mostly QGIS.
 I really appreciate the open-source spirit of the QGIS user community and look forward to becoming increasingly involved.

-Recently I've been working on adding some existing functionality to existing QGIS plugins.
+Recently I've been working on building some QGIS plugins.
 You can see our latest work
 at: http://www.keylogeconomics.com/ecovaluator.html
 The EcoValuator plugin was originally produced by Key-Log Economics and it's development was funded by a grant from the National Fish and Wildlife Foundation.
 The QGIS EcoValuator provides a simple means of estimating the dollar value of